CaioHopfner/CaioHopfner/README.md

 - 👋 Hi, I’m @CaioHopfner
 - 👀 I’m interested in learning new ways to code and working.
 - 🌱 I’m currently learning HTML and JavaScript at IFC Araquari.
-- 📫 How to reach me via email or WHatsapp.
+- 📫 Reach me via Email or Whatsapp

 <!---
 CaioHopfner/CaioHopfner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.